kokkos/kokkos-core-wiki/docs/source/API/core/view/view.md

  * `rank`: rank of the view (i.e. the dimensionality).
  * `rank_dynamic`: number of runtime determined dimensions.
  * `reference_type_is_lvalue_reference`: whether the reference type is a C++ lvalue reference.
+ * `is_hostspace`: whether the view is accessible from the process thread.

 ### Typedefs